-11.2 Additional Triggering Event.
+Additional Triggering Events.

 Customer shall upon execution of this Agreement and prior to the commencement of each subsequent fiscal year or portion thereof during the Term of this Agreement, appropriate funds for payment of its obligations under this Agreement for such fiscal year or portion thereof.
 Any breach of this provision shall be deemed to have arisen during a fiscal period of Customer for which budgetary certification of its obligations under this Agreement is in effect and ENA may terminate this Agreement.
 Customer shall have allocated to its general funds a revenue base that is adequate to cover Customer's payment obligations hereunder throughout the entire Period of Delivery.

+In the event that the Transaction Agreement is terminated, this Agreement shall automatically terminate.

 11.3 Remedies for Breach.